adnanmalikinfo/URLsExtractor/README.md

 # URLsExtractor
-While hacking or pen-testing you oftenly came across source code files, JavaScripts files, HTML files or some other huge files.
+While hacking or pen-testing you oftenly came across source code files, JavaScripts files, HTML files or some other big files.
 If you want to extract the URLs/Links from it, this is a short python script to print all the URLs in a nice format and copy it to your clipboard.
+It's such a tireome task to see for diferent URLS or links.
+So here is simple python script to make it easy for you

 # Requirements
 You need python3 and pyperclip package installed.